-The Uniformed Services Employment and Reemployment Rights Act (USERRA) provides protection for any person whose absence from their job is caused by recall to active duty in the military.
+A Federal law, the Uniformed Services Employment and Reemployment Rights Act (USERRA) provides employment protection for any person whose absence from their job is caused by recall to active duty in the military.

 - the person reports to, or submits an application for reemployment to, such employer.